lianruizuo/inconsistent_acquisition/README.md

-# Inconsistent MR Acquisition in Longitudinal Volumetric Analysis: Impacts and Solutions | [Abstract](https://cmsc.confex.com/cmsc/2023/meetingapp.cgi/Paper/8967) | [Journal](https://www.sciencedirect.com/science/article/pii/S0895611123001039)
+# Inconsistent MR Acquisition in Longitudinal Volumetric Analysis for people with MS: Impacts and Solutions | [Abstract](https://cmsc.confex.com/cmsc/2023/meetingapp.cgi/Paper/8967) | [Journal](https://www.sciencedirect.com/science/article/pii/S0895611123001039)

+Magnetic resonance imaging (MRI) is a powerful and flexible imaging technique in studing multiple sclerosis (MS).
+However, the flexibility of MRI often comes at a cost: ***lack of standardization and consistency across imaging studies***.
+Despite the guidelines provided by the MAGNIMS–CMSC–NAIMS, there are still significant variations of MR acquisition in research and clincal settings.
+The variablity in MR acquisition poses challenges for consistent and accurate study of MS.

+In our study, we investigate the impact of inconsistent MR acquisition in longitudinal volumetric analysis.
+We found that inconsistent acquisition has a strong negative impact on the consistency and statistical power of longitudinal analysis, thus hinders our understanding of MS. We then investigate MR harmoniation as a potential solution to mitigate this issue.
+Our study suggests that image harmonization effectively alleviates this negative impact, yielding nearly identical consistency as that in standardized and consistent acquisitions.
 - Publications:
     - [Zuo et al. Inconsistent MR Acquisition in Longitudinal Volumetric Analysis: Impacts and Solutions. *Consortium of Multiple Sclerosis Centers Annual Meeting, 2023.*](https://cmsc.confex.com/cmsc/2023/meetingapp.cgi/Paper/8967)
     - [Zuo et al. HACA3: A unified approach for multi-site MR image harmonization. *Computerized Medical Imaging